GenTrajSim/UOP/README.md

 Operating systems: Linux
 ## Installation guide: N/A
 The codes only need to satisfy the above environments and maintain the path format in github in order to run.
-## A small dataset to demo the code of Training UOP:
+## A small dataset is used to demonstrate the code of Training UOP:
 ```bash
 Train/Data_111/displacement/coord/*npy
 ```
 (different standard cystals)
-## The code of training UOP:
+## The training code of UOP :
 ```bash
 Train/Uni_OP_train_v1.py
 ```